 This course is comprehensive, starting with an introduction into programming concepts and the fundamentals of app design and development (e.g. ADLC, native vs. cross platform apps, web and hybrid app development, User interface & experiences issues etc.).
 Students then progress to study how to design app interfaces from prototypes & wireframes using Sketch.
 This will be followed by an introduction to Xcode, the Integrated Development Environment (IDE) for MacOS and programming with Swift, an object-oriented programming language.
 The course concludes with exploring published apps on App store, usability testing exercises, project presentations and peer reviews of the apps created by students.

-The programme will equip you with the skills needed to develop an iOS mobile app from scratch, learning how to apply simple programming techniques and concepts to solving complex problems using Swift programming - the new, powerful language for iOS.
-You will be introduced to best practices and you will become proficient with syntax, object-oriented principles, memory management, functional concepts and more in programming with Swift.
-You will also learn new features and capabilities that will take you to the forefront of writing iOS apps.
+The programme will equip students with the skills needed to develop an iOS mobile app from scratch, learning how to apply simple programming techniques and concepts to solving complex problems using Swift programming - the new, powerful language for iOS.
+They will be introduced to best practices and will become proficient with syntax, object-oriented principles, memory management, functional concepts and more in programming with Swift.
+They will also learn new features and capabilities that will take them to the forefront of writing iOS apps.

 Students who would like to learn how to build an app from the ground up, or enter a career in app development in the future, will benefit from this course.
 This two-week program takes a hands-on approach, with a wide range of activities organised in order to introduce key concepts.
 Although it is not a requirement to have prior knowledge of Swift programming, familiarity with some computing terminology or concepts will be useful.

 We use apps all the time in our day to day lives.
 Students who have explored apps, and thought “I could do better”, would be the perfect candidates for this course.